-Before choosing specific model, first you need to decide what type of bike rack you want.
+Before choosing a specific model, first, you need to decide what type of bike rack you want.
 Sometimes you are limited by your vehicle body type (more on that above) or the type of bikes you will be transporting.
-In all other cases main factors are capacity and the cost.
+In all other situations, the main factors are capacity and cost.
 To start with, we sorted all bike racks into six main categories, by type of attachment to your vehicle

-Hitch bike racks can be platform (our favourite), swing arm or vertical.
+Hitch bike racks can be platform-type (our favorite), swing arm or vertical.
 Yes, they are all installed in your hitch receiver, but the difference is pretty substantial.

 The downsides of these racks are that oftentimes (especially cheaper models) they block your rear door.
-This ca be solved by either buying a rack with tilt function or a separate swing-away attachment.
+This can be solved by either buying a rack with a tilt function or a separate swing-away attachment.

-Usually they can haul up to 3 bikes, and most popular models have an either 2-bike or 3-bike option.
+Usually, they can haul up to 3 bikes, and most popular models have either a 2-bike or 3-bike option.

 The downsides are that they don't work well with heavier bikes and take quite some time to install.

 If you have an SUV with a spare tire on your tailgate, a tire mounted bike rack might be the best option for you.